 Being a volunteer shouldn’t cost you anything.
-We provide all the necessary safety equipment and clothing, radios and pagers, and uniforms.
+We provide all the necessary safety equipment and clothing, radios, pagers and uniforms.
 The cost to you is better explained in terms of your time commitment and time away from your friends and family.

 Will I need to respond from home for calls or do volunteers stay at the station?

 Both.
-We have living quarters at one of the stations, and our volunteers respond from home.
+We have living quarters at two of our stations where volunteers are always welcomed, but most of our volunteers respond from home.

 What are the dangers of working as a volunteer firefighter/EMT?